civol/HDLRuby/README.md

 include HDLRuby::High::Std
 ```

-> However, `hdrcc` does load the stable components of the standard library by default, so that you do not need to require nor include anything more to use them.
+> However, `hdrcc` loads the stable components of the standard library by default, so you do not need to require nor include anything more to use them.
 In the current version, the stable components are the followings:

   - `std/clocks.rb`